 “It pleases me.
 Thanks for the information,” he said as he keyed the code into his pocket comp-pad.

-After shutting down the main computer he decided to check on her on the way to his bedroom.
+After shutting down the main computer he decided to check on her before he retired for the night.
 When he opened the sliding door to her small room he found her as he had left her, in ‘sleep mode’, sitting in the sheltering darkness.
 Her electronic window shade had been left open, allowing the iridescent moonlight into the room.
 She liked it that way, so that daylight was the first thing she saw when her programming awakened her at dawn.
 That was another mystery, another thing she ‘wanted’; she had asked him to leave the shade open so she could greet the light each morning.

 He was uncertain what stirred him to wakefulness; some uncomfortable sixth sense that warned him he was no longer alone or a primordial intuition…a ‘knowing’ without conscious awareness.
 The moment his eyes opened he saw her, ghost-like, standing in the gray darkness of his room, just within arms-reach of the bed and back-lit by the silver-toned moonlight wafting in through the bare glass of the window.
 She was like a finely etched statue, silent and serene, gazing at him intently.
 A cold chill ran up the length of his back, bringing with it an involuntary shudder.
 The sensation prompted him to speak… “Eve…?” he intoned questionably.